censorship-no-archive/ceno1/doc/threatModel.md

 CENO users will still be able to communicate with each other and, given that one of them has cached a specific resource, she could serve it upon request to the rest of the in-country network and pass it along as her node is replicating its cached content.
-This concept can be extended to mesh networks that are using independent network infrastructure, nevertheless.
+This concept can also be extended to mesh networks that are using independent network infrastructure.
 The CENO team imagines that in such situations, when a small set of nodes can connect with the global network, CENO users will still be able to access the portal content and request new bundles.

 ## 3. Assumptions